+VI.
 THE GIGABIT ETHERNET TESTER

-The GBE tester is based on the Alteon [2] Gigabit Ethernet NIC.
-This card is based on the Tigon chip, which contains two customized MIPS CPUs, a DMA engine, RAM, a GBE MAC, and a PCI interface.
+The GBE tester is based on the Alteon [4] Gigabit Ethernet NIC.
+This card is based on the Tigon chip, which contains two customized MIPS CPUs, a DMA engine, RAM, a GBE MAC, and a PCI interface (see Figure 2).
 The code supplied by the vendor has been modified to allow us to utilize the NIC as a tester.
-Timestamps for outgoing packets are determined from a global clock card plugged into the PCI back plane.
+Time stamps for outgoing packets are determined from a global clock card plugged into the PCI back plane.
 The two CPUs are utilized for outgoing and incoming traffic, respectively.
-Finally, outgoing frames are generated on the NIC, and incoming frames are processed on the NIC, in order to avoid the non-deterministic behavior associated with transfers across the PCI back plane.
+Finally, outgoing frames are generated on the NIC, and incoming frames are processed on the NIC, in order to avoid the nondeterministic behavior associated with transfers across the PCI back plane.
 The software is written in C, and compiled with tools adapted from the gcc compiler.